Love Offering – The Ultimate Guide for Churches

 Before collecting a love offering, you must look at your organization’s financial reports and budgets to determine how much can be paid.

 After determining that a love offering is the right financial choice, it is time to get your board’s approval.
-Your Board of Directors is the leadership of your church and, as such, should be the final decision-makers.
+Your board of directors is the leadership of your church and, as such, should be the final decision-maker.

 In many cases, board members will be willing and excited to collect and give love offerings to a well-loved pastor.
 But you must ensure they understand the rules and regulations of these gifts.